How to negotiate with mechanics if you don't know sh*t about cars

 3. Negotiating On-Site

-• Show up with exact cash, with a couple extra hundred stashed in a separate wallet.
+• Show up with exact cash, with a couple of extra hundred stashed in a separate wallet.

 • Always make small talk.